geuscht-m/mdb-runtime-tester/prototyping/README.md

 - Reasonably recent Java runtime and JDK.
 The code is currently tested with OpenJDK 11 and OpenJDK 13, however it should run on older versions of the JDK also, likely from JDK 8 upwards.
 - [Leiningen](https://leiningen.org/) as the build and dependency management tool

+To build, execute the appropriate Leiningen task in the root directory of this project.

 ## Usage